lateinit-apps/guitar-app/README.md

 Upcoming guitar app built with Flask/SQLAlchemy, a bit of frontend (under decision) and with a pinch of love.

+## Plan

+Provide a SaaS containing of web site and mobile app (probably), all powered by AWS.

 ## Development

 The project is intended to be built inside the Python virtual environment.
 For that, use